Computer vision may not be as complicated as you might think. You could’ve used computer vision in scanning any barcode with your smartphone?

 Computer vision–being the eye and the brains of the production–is pivotal in giving outputs with millimeter precision in short time spans.

-Though not directly related to the automobile industry, traffic engineering is deeply associated with one aspect–highways–that indirectly affects this industry to a great extent.
+Though not directly related to the automobile industry, traffic engineering is associated with highways that indirectly affect this industry to a great extent.

 As a result, effective highway infrastructure is paramount for a satisfactory commuting experience.